How Far Back Does First Advantage Background Check Go? (3 Years More)

 First Advantage Background Check Process Time

 Many people may be wondering about the First Advantage background check process time.
-How long does a background check take is probably one of the most common questions asked by people with a criminal record.
+What is the turnaround time for a background check? is probably one of the most common questions asked by people with a criminal record.

 First Advantage background checks will generally take as long as a typical name-based background check, about 3-5 business days in most cases.
 However, there can be several things that can lead to small delays such as holidays or information being entered incorrectly.